japinell/KU-CBC-Homework-20-React-Portfolio/README.md

 The application has been coded with a _mobile first_ approach in mind.
 It allows users to navigate a sample of my professional portfolio.

+## Credits

+I would like to recognize the work of other developers and designers at [Codepen.io](https://codepen.io/), whose webpage templates inspired me in building the layout for my application.
+The Codepen website has a host of amazing work from smart developers and designers.
+I intend to _root for_ those guys, and more importantly, share my work as I progress in my journey of consolidating myself as **Full Stack Web and Mobile Developer**.
+I recommend you visiting the website for inspiring work and for finding the human resources you need for your projects.

 ## License

 This project is licensed under The MIT License.
 Refer to https://opensource.org/licenses/MIT for more information of what you can and cannot do with this project.
 See contact information below if you have questions, comments, or suggestions for the project.